 - Environment and Global Climate Change

 - Water and Sanitation

 - Working in Crises and Conflict

 “...The United States will join with our allies to eradicate such extreme poverty in the next two decades by connecting more people to the global economy; by empowering women; by giving our young and brightest minds new opportunities to serve, and helping communities to feed, and power, and educate themselves; by saving the world’s children from preventable deaths; and by realizing the promise of an AIDS-free generation, which is within our reach.” – President Obama, 2013 State of the Union address

-For the first time in history we have the tools, technologies, and approaches to end extreme poverty and its most devastating corollaries -- widespread hunger and preventable child death -- within two decades.
-But if we’re going to tackle the greatest challenge known to man, we have to employ a much bigger definition of development to get us there.
-To that end, USAID is fundamentally changing how we work: harnessing innovation, science and technology, and mobilizing a global community to expand what we thought was possible.
-The prospect of ending extreme poverty in a generation is now within our reach.
+For the first time in history, we have the tools, technologies, and approaches to end extreme poverty and its most devastating corollaries - including widespread hunger and preventable child death -- within two decades.
+But if we're going to tackle this great challenge, we must take stock of what we know, assess what we don't know, and work together to apply new approaches to help us eradicate extreme poverty.
+By bolstering inclusive growth and coalescing in partnership around this goal, the end of extreme poverty is within our reach.

-- If we accelerate our progress and focus on key turnarounds in some challenging contexts, we believe we can lift 1 billion more people out of poverty by 2030.
+- If we accelerate our progress and focus on key turnarounds in some challenging contexts, we believe we can lift one billion more people out of poverty by 2030.

-- By leveraging existing development priorities towards this end – such as ensuring food security, promoting child survival, combating HIV/AIDS, expanding access to renewable energy, and improving education;
+- Leverage existing development capacities and priorities towards this end - such as increasing food security, promoting child survival, combating HIV/AIDS, expanding access to renewable energy, and improving education; AND

-- And by inviting new ideas and fresh perspectives to development efforts, to find innovative solutions to our greatest challenges
+- Invite new ideas and fresh perspectives to development efforts, to find innovative solutions to longstanding and seemingly intractable development challenges; TO